Who wants to eat something that eats worms anyway?

-- An Asimov example; in Prelude to Foundation Hari Seldon visits a section of Trantor renowned for their food production (and their hostility to outsiders).
+- In Prelude to Foundation Hari Seldon visits a section of Trantor renowned for their food production (and their hostility to outsiders).
 He assumes that they use fertilizer - aka manure, i.e., shit - to grow their yeast crops, but not only is that not true, they think the very idea is disgusting.

-- Another Asimov example, in his short story Strikebreaker, The Ragusnik family operates the planet of Elsevere's waste processing facility, and over the generations, the Ragusniks have become a one-family caste of untouchables, forbidden all contact with the rest of the colony.
+- In his short story Strikebreaker, the Ragusnik family operates the planet of Elsevere's waste processing facility, and over the generations, the Ragusniks have become a one-family caste of untouchables, forbidden all contact with the rest of the colony.

-- Another real life example; in any number of real-life cultures, it is rude to pick up anything with your left hand, most especially when eating or being given something.
+- In many real-life cultures, it is rude to pick up anything with your left hand, most especially when eating or being given something.
 Why?
 Because custom dictates that that is the hand you wipe your ass with.
 This started as a hygenic precaution centuries ago, and persists despite ready access to soap, water, and toilet paper in the modern day.